 Will I do it three days from now or will it take me three days to do it… it’s not clear.
 Though one is way more realistic than the other.
 And I’m not gonna tell which one.
 Most of the time, our good old friend Captain Context will make it clear which in we’re looking at though…

 - Morgen trinke ich in einer Stunde 3 Kaffee.

-- Tomorrow, I’ll drink 3 coffees in one hour.
+- Tomorrow, I’ll drink three coffees in one hour.

-But there is one difference between the German and the English in.
-The German one is not used for ins that are used in sense of since or for.
+The German in is NOT used for ins that are used in sense of since or for.